-“Since Gareth has been attending the MS centre he has a much better understanding of his fatigue, this has enabled him to enjoy life and realise that it is okay to rest when he’s feeling tired.
-Gareth’s mental health has improved dramatically, he is less frustrated because he is now able to listen to his body more following the support he has received at the centre.
+“Since Gareth has been attending the MS Centre he has a much better understanding of his fatigue, this has enabled him to enjoy life and realise that it is okay to rest when he’s feeling tired.
+Gareth’s mental health has improved dramatically, he is less frustrated because he is now able to listen to his body more following the support he has received at the Centre.
 Gareth really enjoys attending and feels people are listening to his needs and he is offered various treatments to help improve his wellbeing.”

 Gareth has been proactive in trying to understand and improve his symptoms.
-This is the self-management approach that we encoaurage all of our members to take, under the guidance of our expert clinical team.
+This is the self-management approach that we encourage all of our members to take, under the guidance of our expert clinical team.
 Many of the therapies or workshops he has taken part in do not require you to be referred by a physiotherapist – you can simply ask to be added to the list.

 If you would like to take part in any of the services mentioned here please contact the Centre by emailing email@example.com, by phoning 01296 696133 or speak to your normal physiotherapist who will be able to advise you on how to take part.